Recent Blog Articles

 - Do you ask people to repeat themselves?

-- Do you miss telephone calls — or have trouble hearing on the phone when you do pick up the receiver?
+- Do you miss phone calls — or have trouble hearing on the phone when you answer a call?

 - Do the people in your world complain that you never listen to them (even when you're really trying)?